ScottLogic/blog/_posts/2025-03-21-functors-monads-with-java-and-scala.md

       .toList(); // [1, 4, 9, 16, 25]
 ~~~~
 Here,  Stream.map applies the squaring function to each element in the stream, producing a new stream of squared numbers which we then collect to a List.
-The m,ap acts on a stream and returns a stream – just with the contents transformed.
+The map acts on a stream and returns a stream – just with the contents transformed.
 This "structure-preserving transformation" is key to the Functor concept.

 ### Functor an informal definition